 What are the responsibilities and job description for the Summer Programs - Panther Day Camp Head Counselor position at POTOMAC SCHOOL?

-The Panther Day Camp Head Counselor is a seasonal position that reports to the Camp Director.
-This program will run from June 23-August 1, 2024 (no camp on July 3) and the expected hours of work are 8:30-3:30 pm, Monday-Friday.
-Pre-camp staff training, lesson planning, classroom setup will take place the week of June 16 (campus is closed June 19 and 20).
+The Head Counselor is a seasonal position that reports to the Panther Day Camp Director.
+This program will run from June 22-July 31, 2026 (no camp on July 4), with the week of June 15 (campus is closed on June 19) being the orientation and lesson plan preparation week.
+The expected hours of work are 8:30-3:30 pm, Monday-Friday.
+The mandatory all staff training will take place on Tuesday, June 9 from 4:30 - 8:00 pm.
 The Head Counselor is an integral part of the Summer Camp Staff and plays a vital role in making summer camp a safe, fun and enriching experience for the campers.

 Duties and Responsibilities: